How to Get the Real Client IP Through Nginx/Apache Proxy?

 Note:

-The following configuration is suitable for http/https ws/wss protocols.
-Similar methods are required for obtaining the client IP address for other protocols, where the proxy server needs to insert a segment of IP data to pass the actual client IP address.
+The following configuration is applicable to http/https and ws/wss protocols.
+For other protocols, the method of obtaining the client IP is similar, requiring the proxy server to insert a segment of IP data into the packet that transparently passes the real client IP.

 server {